Have you Been Charged with Burglary in Georgia?

 Intent to Commit a Crime Within

 Many people are under the misconception that the only crime that can be associated with burglary is stealing.
 However, this is not true.
 You could be convicted of burglary if you had the intention of kidnapping, assault, or rape.
 If you broke into and entered a house with the intent to commit one of those felonies, you would still be convicted of burglary.
 You do not have to take any personal property items to be convicted of burglary.
-This is one of the reasons why it is crucial to your case to have one of our Georgia Burglary Attorneys helping you with your case.
+This is one of the reasons why it is crucial to your case to have one of our Georgia Burglary Lawyers help with your case.

 What Must be Proven to be Convicted

 To convict you of burglary, the District Attorney must be able to prove that you had the intent to commit a crime when you broke into and entered the place.
 Burglary requires proof beyond a reasonable doubt that you broke and entered with the intent to commit a felony inside.
 The defendant is not guilty of burglary if he decided to commit a crime once he was already on the property but he will be guilty of theft or another crime.

 Burglary is a serious crime and is one that is typically charged as a felony.
 However, some states do allow for it to be a misdemeanor charge, but Georgia does not permit it.
 A burglary charge can come with several possible penalties, and that is why it is important to have a Georgia Burglary Attorney to help you know your options.
 When determining a sentence for a defendant, the Court has the discretion to consider many factors.
 They can consider what kind of property you trespassed on (whether it was a house or an abandoned workshop), whether you had a weapon on you, the time of day, and whether you have been convicted of burglary previously.
 They may also consider whether you have any witness testimony supporting your character or possibly your intentions in committing burglary.